‘Final Fantasy XV’ Will Come To PC With Mod Support And Exclusive Features

 Although this sounds like an exciting plan, the new point of concern, then, is what kind of specs an upgraded Final Fantasy XV would require?
 Final Fantasy 13 did not require monstrous specs when it released but that’s because it’s a 2014 PC port for a 2009 console game.
 If Tabata is serious about introducing custom quests and technically-advanced mechanics for the PC port of Final Fantasy XV, then we should be prepared for demanding specifications.
 Oh, and surely, and more than 60 GB of free space, too!

 Final Fantasy XV continues to entrance gamers on the Xbox One and PlayStation 4, hours into the game.
-With new DLC content coming in, and a patch for Chapter 13, as GameSpothas confirmed, PC gamers are only hoping they get to experience and enjoy the same very soon.
+With new DLC content coming in, and a patch for Chapter 13, as GameSpot has confirmed, PC gamers are only hoping they get to experience and enjoy the same very soon.

-[Featured image by Square Enix]
+[Featured Image by Square Enix]